dgottschalk03/dsci_550_a1/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports            <- Final Report
 │   └── figures        <- Generated graphics and figures to be used in reporting │
 ├── environment.yml    <- Conda environment used to run notebooks